cellml/libcellml/docs/reference/sectionA_definitions.rst

 4. A basic real number string:

+   .. container:: issue-data-repr-basic-real-base10

-   #.
-SHALL be a base 10 representation of a real number.
+      1. SHALL be a base 10 representation of a real number.

+   .. container:: issue-data-repr-basic-real-sign

-   #.
-SHALL, when the basic real number being represented is negative,
-      begin with the Basic Latin hyphen-minus character :unicode:`002D` as the sign indicator.
+      2. SHALL, when the basic real number being represented is negative, begin with the Basic Latin hyphen-minus character :unicode:`002D` as the sign indicator.

+   .. container:: issue-data-repr-basic-real-decimal

-   #.
-MAY contain a single decimal point separator, which SHALL be the
-      Basic Latin full stop character :unicode:`002E`.
+      3. MAY contain a single decimal point separator, which SHALL be the Basic Latin full stop character :unicode:`002E`.

+   .. container:: issue-data-repr-basic-real-euro-num

-   #.
-SHALL, other than the sign indicator and the decimal point
-      separator, consist only of European numerals.
+      4. SHALL, other than the sign indicator and the decimal point separator, consist only of European numerals.

 .. marker_data_formats_4